topi314/gobin/README.md

     "key": "hocwr6i6",
     // the version of the document
     "version": 2,
-    // the language of the document
-    "language": "go",
-    // the content of the document
+    // the files of the document
+    "files": [
+      {
+        "name": "main.go",
-    "data": "package main\n\nfunc main() {\n    println(\"Hello World Updated!\")\n}"
+        "content": "package main\n\nfunc main() {\n    println(\"Hello World Updated!\")\n}",
+        "language": "Go",
       }
+    ]
   }
+}
 ```

 Gobin will include the webhook secret in the `Authorization` header in the following format: `Secret {secret}`.

 When sending an event to a webhook fails gobin will retry it up to x times with an exponential backoff.
+The retry
-The retry settings can be configured in the config file.
+settings can be configured in the config file.
 When an event fails to be sent after x retries, the webhook will be dropped.

 > [!Important]
-> Authorizing for the following webhook endpoints is done using the `Authorization` header in the following format: `Secret {secret}`.
+> Authorizing for the following webhook endpoints is done using the `Authorization` header in the following
+> format: `Secret {secret}`.

 #### Create a document webhook